sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 The calculation took 120.53264737129211 seconds.
 ```
 ## conclusion
-Ok, I think that's probably as good as it's going to get, for tonight at least!
+Ok, it's 3 am and I think that's probably as good as it's going to get, for tonight at least!
 100,000 checked for primes in just under a second, and a million in 2 minutes, and no unreliable behaviour!

 Checking up to a million for primes in a couple of minutes is still a bit slow! and it's nothing like the sub-second performance results of our original code where were just popping off the set each time and hoping it would pick the right one.